 A lumbar spine X-ray evaluates all five lumbar vertebral bodies (L1–L5), intervertebral disc spaces (height reduction = disc degeneration), the sacrum and lumbosacral junction (L5/S1), transverse and spinous processes, pedicles, facet joints, and the sacroiliac joints.
 Key measurements include disc heights at each level, vertebral alignment, Cobb angle for scoliosis, and the degree of any spondylolisthesis.
 The bony canal diameter is also estimated on lateral view.

 Our Digital Radiography (DDR) lumbar spine systems provide sharper images with 40–60% less radiation than older film or computed radiography (CR) systems.
 Digital images are instantly available on a diagnostic-quality monitor — adjustable contrast separates bone detail from disc space clarity.
-Results are delivered digitally in 30 minutes with no film processing.
+Results are delivered digitally in same day with no film processing.
 Permanent digital archiving allows easy comparison with previous studies.

 X-Ray Lumbar Spine shows bones, disc space heights, alignment, and calcification excellently.
 MRI Lumbar Spine shows the actual disc material, nerve root compression, spinal cord signal, and soft tissue detail that X-ray cannot.
 Standard practice: X-Ray first to assess degeneration severity, alignment, and rule out fractures → MRI if nerve root compression or surgical planning is needed.
 Most spine surgeons review both X-ray and MRI before surgery.
 X-ray is also the only view for dynamic instability assessment (flexion-extension).